f5devcentral/f5-agility-labs-nginx/docs/class10/module2/lab1/lab1.rst

 #.
 Login to JumpHost Win10 RDP.
 Login is ``user`` and password is ``user``
 #.
 Open Chrome and click on NMS bookmark
 #.
 Sign in to NMS as ``admin`` and password ``admin``
 #.
-You can change the UI to Drak mode if you prefer it :)
+You can change the UI to Dark mode if you prefer it :)

    * Click on the ``profile`` icon on the top right
    * Change toggle to ``Dark Mode``